MaliTR58/transformice-rush/README.md

 S or Down key: The longer you press, the higher it jumps.

-Go to the Birthplace of the opposing team and earn 1 point for your team.
+Go to the spawn of the opposing team and earn 1 point for your team.
 The team that reaches 3 points wins!

 My English A little bad, I explained fast Sorry :(